hvrlxy/hvrlxy.github.io/index.md

 # ABOUT ME

 Hi!
 My name is Ha Le and I'm currently an undergraduate student from Gustavus Adolphus College.
 I'm pursuing a double major in Computer Science and Mathematics, and possibly a minor in Statistics as well.
-I'm interested in social computing, natural language processing and human-centered machine learning.
+My research focus on social computing, natural language processing and human-centered machine learning.

 During the summer of 2020, I was fortunate enough to work with Dr. Jacob Siehler on a solving a modified version of Conway's Soldiers problems: one dimensional port-and-sweep-solitaire army problem.
 After the summer, I worked under the supervision of Professor Louis Yu on studying channel popularity on Twitch.
 Our result paper is currently under reviewed at ADMA'21.